rolandholik/BT-sphinx-docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to compile Linux kernel one will also need a suitable *.config*
 file.
-This can be copied form your current distribution:
+This can be copied form a working distribution (for example the one where
+the compilation is to be done):

 .. code-block:: console